AnswerDotAI/pythonrunscript/README.md

 ### `uv`

-The [uv](https://docs.astral.sh/uv/guides/scripts/#declaring-script-dependencies) tool does a lot.
-It also supports PEP-723, but only the "script" metadata type.
+Another tool which supports PEP732 is [uv](https://docs.astral.sh/uv/guides/scripts/#declaring-script-dependencies).
+It is is excellent and I would recommend it.
+But it only the "script" metadata type.

 Compared to pythonrunscript, I'd say that `uv` is better choice if: